hexin-pku/Heisenberg/README.md

 * the test of H2, is consistent with Gauss's result.
 * the test of HeH+, is also consistent with Gauss's result.
 * the test of H4, it have convergence problem with oscillation!
-It seems that it quite need DIIS to help it to obtain an correct result.(or to say, if there is generate orbitals in the molecule?)
+It seems that it quite need DIIS to help it to obtain a correct result.(or to say, if there is generate orbitals in the molecule?)
 * the test of H, is not correct.(though we not we just diagonize the H matrix to obtain the correct result, but the RHF equation of closed shell is not fit it).
 * the test of CH4, now the sp/pp V & ERI integral function is still a problem.
 It cannot do this job.